Choosing Your Obstetrics Provider

 You may already have a provider in mind.
 If you don’t, we invite you to explore what makes each doctor and midwife who delivers at Overlake Medical Center unique.

 Where to Find Your Doctor or Midwife

-Many clinics have doctors and midwives who choose to deliver at Overlake (listed below in alphabetical order):
+Many clinics have doctors and midwives who choose to deliver at the Overlake Childbirth Center: